djipco/webmidi/website/docs/getting-started/supported-environments.md

 # Supported Environments

-Starting with version 3, the library works in both the browser and Node.js and is available in a variety of formats.
-Let's look at the specificities of all these environments.
+Starting with version 3, the library works in both the browser and Node.js.
+Let's quickly look at the specificities of both these environments.

 ## Browser Support

-The library works in all browsers that natively support the [Web MIDI API](https://webaudio.github.io/web-midi-api/).
+The library works in all browsers that natively [support](https://caniuse.com/midi) the [Web MIDI API](https://webaudio.github.io/web-midi-api/).
 Currently, the following major browsers have native support: